-This heading includes movements on provisions for early retirement/redundancy:charges for holiday pay
+This heading includes movements on provisions for early retirement/redundancy:charges for holiday pay and provision for possible clawback of housing benefit claims made in prior years

 24. Usable Reserves

 The Council keeps a number of reserves in the Balance Sheet.
 Some are required to be held for statutory reasons, some are needed to comply with proper accounting practice and others have been set up voluntarily to earmark resources for future spending plans.
 Reserves are reviewed as part of the budget process together with the Council's agreed reserves policy in accordance with s.23 of the Local Government Act 2003.